Reviewed Massmart Interim Results for the 26 weeks ended June 26, 2022 and business update

-Massmart has issued a detailed cautionary announcement that the Board of Directors of Massmart and the Board of Directors of Walmart Inc. have reached an in principle agreement regarding the terms and conditions associated with a Potential Offer by Walmart to acquire the outstanding shares in Massmart that it does not already own, excluding treasury shares.
+Massmart has issued a detailed cautionary announcement that the Board of Directors of Massmart and the Board of Directors of Walmart Inc. have reached an in principle agreement regarding the terms and conditions associated with a potential offer by Walmart to acquire the outstanding shares in Massmart that it does not already own, excluding Treasury shares.

-Commenting on behalf of the Massmart Board, Chairman Kuseni Dlamini said, “In line with our fiduciary duty, an Independent Board was established to evaluate the terms and conditions of the Potential offer from Walmart.
-The Independent Board commissioned a fair and reasonable opinion from an Independent Expert who has provided a preliminary report indicating that the terms and conditions are fair and reasonable.
-The Massmart Independent Board, after taking into account the preliminary report of the Independent Expert, is unanimous in its preliminary opinion, that the terms and conditions of the Potential Offer are fair and reasonable.”
+Commenting on behalf of the Massmart Board, Chairman Kuseni Dlamini said, “In line with our fiduciary duty, an independent board was established to evaluate the terms and conditions of the potential offer from Walmart.
+The Independent Board commissioned a fair and reasonable opinion from an independent expert who has provided a preliminary report indicating that the terms and conditions are fair and reasonable.
+The Massmart Independent Board, after taking into account the preliminary report of the Independent Expert, is unanimous in its preliminary opinion that the terms and conditions of the potential offer are fair and reasonable.”

-The final Independent Expert report and the final views of the Massmart Independent Board will be included in a circular to be circulated to Massmart Shareholders, if a Firm Offer is made.
+The final Independent Expert report and the final views of the Massmart Independent Board will be included in a circular to be circulated to Massmart shareholders if a firm offer is made.

-“This is a wonderful moment for Massmart as we recognise top local talent to lead the company in its next phase of development.
+“This is a wonderful moment for Massmart as we recognize top local talent to lead the company in its next phase of development.
 Jonathan’s appointment has been part of a well-thought-out succession plan that started with his recruitment to the role of Massmart Chief Operating Officer in January 2022, which provided the opportunity for him to establish strong relationships with Walmart and his Massmart colleagues.
 I would like to thank Mitch on behalf of the Massmart Board for his immense commitment and contribution to Massmart under the most difficult of circumstances.
 The actions taken by the management team under his guidance have resulted in the successful delivery of more than 30 turnaround projects.
-Massmart is a better more focused business thanks to the leadership provided by Mitch,” said Dlamini.
+Massmart is a better, more focused business thanks to the leadership provided by Mitch,” said Dlamini.

-“Having had the opportunity to get to know Jonathan since he joined the company, we look forward to working alongside him as CEO and building on our commitment to South African customers, associates and partners.
+“Having had the opportunity to get to know Jonathan since he joined the company, we look forward to working alongside him as CEO and building on our commitment to South African customers, associates, and partners.
 We continue to see opportunity in Massmart and the impact the business can have, providing people across the region with greater access to goods and services they want,” said Judith McKenna, President and CEO of Walmart International.

 “On behalf of Walmart and myself, I want to say a big thank you to Mitch for his leadership over the last few years.
 He has been instrumental in the ongoing transformation of the business and led through the incredibly challenging pandemic environment.”